 In the past, custom dental work relied heavily on manual-based, trial-and-error methodologies.
 But 3D digital printing technology has automated the customization process, making it more efficient and producing a higher quality end-product—all at a lower cost.

-No matter the patient, no matter their specific oral health issue, these digital advancements in dentistry are rapidly changing how dental clinics treat their patients.
-With digital dentistry, dental professionals don’t have to send patients to specialists, nor do they need to waste precious chair time on time-consuming manual activities, such as analog impressions.
+No matter the patient or their specific oral health issue, these digital advancements in dentistry are rapidly changing how dental clinics treat their patients.
+With digital dentistry, dental professionals don’t have to send patients to specialists or waste precious chair time on time-consuming manual activities, such as analog impressions.

 That’s where Dandy makes the difference.
 With our intraoral scanner and CAD/CAM two-appointment dental process, we can streamline all of your dental office’s typical workflows.
 What used to take months can now be done in a matter of days.
 When you’re thinking about how to attract patients to your dental practice, digital dental treatment is the solution clinics need to drive patient satisfaction, increase case acceptance, and improve clinical outcomes.